RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2022-01-17-high-dim-sphere.md

 ![img_2.png](2022-01-17-high-dim-sphere/img_2.png)

-It's a common example, but one that (in my opinion) is too complicated to explain simply, especially when there's a much simpler example: a single sphere.
-We're going to ask a simple
+It's a common example, but one that (in my opinion) is too complicated to explain simply, especially when there's a much simpler example available: a single sphere.
-question: __how much of a sphere is close to its surface__?
+Let's ask a simple question: __how much of a sphere is close to its boundary in high dimensions__?

 ### Dimensions = 2